- Arts and Design»

 You'll find that there are so many things you can do with crayons besides just coloring with them.
 Until I started on this article, I really hadn't noticed or looked for projects to do with melted crayons.
 And it never occurred to me to make a craft using crayons themselves.
 I love any and all of these craft projects.

 In this article I'm going to share with you pictures and site names that feature crayon projects or crayon art.
-The beautiful art above is shown on Exploring Creativity.
-For more information on this project, watch the video below.
+The technique used in making the beautiful art above is shown on Splitcoast Stampers.

 1. Melted Crayon Wall Art

 It amazes me that this melted crayon art isn't difficult to achieve.
 Find out how to make this piece by going to Child Central Station.

 2. Crayon Scratch Art

 This is an art project that kids love to do and the results are always amazing.
 Find the instructions for making this crayon scratch art at kids activities Blog.

 The tutorial at BRIT+CO shows us how to make these color block candles.
 I was really impressed when I read how they were made.
 Be sure to check this out.

 4. Autumn Leaf Rubbings